 Washington, D.C., Homebuying: Expert Advice

-Nela Richardson is chief economist with Redfin brokerage in Washington, D.C.
+Nela Richardson is former chief economist with Redfin brokerage in Washington, D.C.

 Eldad Moraru is a Realtor with Long & Foster Real Estate in Bethesda, Maryland.